-Announced last October, Amazon's Alexa Guard feature has finally arrived in the US, turning Echo speakers across the country into loyal watchdogs.
+Amazon's Alexa Guard feature went live in the US a couple of years ago, turning Echo speakers across the country into loyal watchdogs.

 It's a pretty great feature, one that can essentially turn your existing smoke alarms into smart ones, while also doing the job of other home security devices.